mosra/magnum-bindings/doc/python/magnum.math.rst

     All vector classes are implicitly convertible from a tuple of correct size and type as well as from/to type implementing the buffer protocol, and these can be also converted back to lists using list comprehensions.
-This makes them fully compatible with `numpy.ndarray`, so the following expressions are completely valid:
+This makes them fully compatible with :ref:`numpy.ndarray`, so the following expressions are completely valid:

     ..